 Our top 10 “what to eat during intermittent fasting” foods.

-(Spoiler alert: It’s all the usual suspects like high-fiber carbohydrates, vegetables and fruits, nuts and other good fats … but maybe some surprises too.)
+(Spoiler alert: It’s all the usual suspects like high-fiber carbohydrates, vegetables and fruits, nuts and other good fats … but maybe a few surprises too.)

 Will supplements break your fast?